nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #1.md

 WHERE rank.rank = 1
 ```

-8. What is the total items and amount spent for each member before they became a member?
+**8. What is the total items and amount spent for each member before they became a member?**

 ```sql
 SELECT sales.customer_id,